 Thank you, Fred Nemo, for providing a home for this conversation.

 What: Rich Wandschneider, Anne Richardson, Richard Etulain & Fred Nemo discuss fiction vs non fiction, imagination vs memory, oral histories vs written ones, when it comes to understanding the West.

 Where: Black Hat Books, 2831 NE MLK Bvld

 When: Oct 12, 7:00 PM

 This evening with Rich Wandschneider and Richard Etulain is the first in a series of Writing The West conversations.
-The second event, in January 2018, will zero in on one specific book in Oregon literary history, C. E. S. Wood’s 1901 A Book Of Indian Tales, with guest speaker Tim Barnes.
+The second event, in January 2018, will zero in on one specific book in Oregon literary history, C. E. S. Wood’s 1901 A Book Of Tales, with guest speaker Tim Barnes.